-Diazepam (Valium) Addiction And Treatment
+Diazepam (Valium) Abuse, Addiction, And Treatment Options

 Valium (diazepam) is a short-term medication for anxiety that some people use to self-medicate.
 Abusing Valium carries the risk of overdose and can lead to addiction that may require specialized treatment.

 Diazepam, under the brand Valium, is a benzodiazepine (benzo) medication perhaps most well known for its use as a treatment for anxiety.
 While Valium does have a valuable role as a prescription medication for this and other purposes, it can be abused.

 In the most serious of these situations, this abuse can foster addiction, deadly withdrawals, and overdose.
 A comprehensive addiction treatment program, including a supervised medical detox, is the best way to treat, and overcome, the extensive toll addiction can have on your life.